4.7

 0

-This human-sized resort offers numerous activities available all year round.
-It is the starting point for mountain bike and hiking trails.
-It also has a biathlon stadium that can be used in summer and winter, unique in the Ain region.
+This human-sized resort offers many activities available all year round.
+It is the starting point for VTT, Gravel and hiking circuits.
+It also has a biathlon stadium usable in summer and winter, unique in the Ain.
 Ideal for exploring the Jura massif.

 0